manifold-systems/manifold/docs/articles/reflection.md

 your door is not a form of security, but is instead an indication of insanity.

 The Java Reflection API is the sign posted on the JVM's front lawn.
 It explains precisely how to bypass Java's runtime access control; you can call any method you like using reflection.
-Therefore under normal circumstances Java runtime access control is not in any logical way a form of security.
+Therefore under normal circumstances<sup>[1](#f1)</sup>
+Java runtime access control is not in any logical way a form of security.

 Repeat after me:
 * *Runtime access control is not security*